Leopoldo de Bulhões: Economy

+There is an historic railway station.

 History

 In 1931, this settlement was raised to the category of district of Silvânia with the name of Leopoldo de Bulhões.
 This name was given in tribute to José Leopoldo de Bulhões Jardim, a state politician who was important at the time.
 The town saw enormous progress between 1928 and 1939, with the arrival of the tracks of the Estrada de Ferro Goyaz.
 For a certain time the station of Leopoldo de Bulhões was the last station on the railroad line, making it a strong motive for migration to the area.
 The railway line no longer operates.